MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_delete_circuitdevice.md

 ## -description

-TBD - The EVT_ACX_FACTORY_CIRCUIT_DELETE_CIRCUITDEVICE callback is used by the driver to allow it to add additional functionality when the TBD function is called,  and an acx circuit device is deleted, TBD TBD.
+The EVT_ACX_FACTORY_CIRCUIT_DELETE_CIRCUITDEVICE callback is invoked by ACX when the driver must delete a previously created WDFDEVICE associated with an ACXCIRCUIT object.

 ## -parameters

 ### -param Factory

-TBD - The existing circuit factory ACXFACTORYCIRCUIT Object.
+The existing circuit factory ACXFACTORYCIRCUIT Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that must be deleted.

-TBD - Is there a second WDFDEVICE Device param?

 ```cpp
 EVT_ACX_FACTORY_CIRCUIT_DELETE_CIRCUITDEVICE(